Trained Service Dogs For Veterans Gresham, OR

 About Service Dogs for Veterans

-Yes, PAVE can be accredited to Assistance Dogs International.
-This premier international organization establishes and promotes standards of excellence in all areas of assistance dog acquisition, training, and partnership.
-Only three organizations in Oregon are currently accredited members.
+Yes, PAVE has been accredited as a member of Assistance Dogs International.
+This premier international organization promotes excellence in all aspects of assistance dog acquisition, training, partnership, and partnerships.
+Only three Oregon organizations currently hold accreditation.

 PAVE is a 501 (c)(3) non-profit organization.
 It receives funding from private donations, corporate gifts, foundation funding and grants.